 Step Two – tell your story

-Every home has a family picture hanging some where.
+Every home has a family picture hanging somewhere.
 Call your photographer and explain why you are thinking of hiring a photographer.
 Let them talk you through the process and explain how they can help.
 A good photographer will have a questionnaire to help them tailor the experience to your family.
 It’s the smoothest way to calm your nerves before the session without getting flustered.

-Step Three – include all decision makers
+Step Three – including all decision-makers

 - put a note in the calendar to avoid clashes with sports fixtures or play dates